-Source: CPR Presentation on "Zero Waste" at Open Seminar Series, New Delhi, 29th June 2015
+Source: C98 Presentation on "Ze in Waste" at Open Seminar Series, New Delhi, 291 lune 2015

-The aim of this policy is to ensure cleaner streets and neighbourhoods, improved quality of life by reducing health risks (such as vector-borne diseases like dengue and malaria) associated with garbage piles, and ensure segregation of waste and doorstep collection at affordable rates.
+The aim of this policy is to ensure cleaner streets and neighbourhoods, improved quality of life by reducing health risks (such as vectorat affordable rates.
 In order to effect this, the state will, in the next 10 years aim to drastically improve the efficiency of waste processed, and eventually move to a decentralised system for processing waste.

-3. Sewage, septage / faecal sludge and liquid waste is safely managed, treated, and disposed machinery, materials and surroundings involved in the process.
+3. Sewage, septage / faecal sludge and liquid waste is safely managed, treated, and disposed borne diseases like dengue and malaria) associated with garbage piles, and ensure segregation of waste and doorstep collection disposed after adequate treatment; with due care being taken of persons, machinery, materials and surroundings involved in the process.
 In Odisha, where the majority of households and institutions have access to on-site sanitation, the focus in these 10 years of the policy will be on septage/ faecal sludge management (FSM).
-In the large cities (population of 100,000 or more) with increasing urban density, the state government may, based on context and demand, bring out a separate action plan for sewerage systems in the city
+In the large cities (population of 100,000 or more) with increasing urban density, the state government may, based on context and demand, bring out a separate action plan for sewerage systems in the city Under this outcome, the entire sanitation chain will be covered.
+This includes:

-This outcome shall aim to ensure that wherever faecal waste is generated in the urban environment, it is safely confined, regularly collected, safely transported, and disposed after adequate treatment; with due care being taken of persons,
+This outcome shall aim to ensure that wherever faecal waste is generated in the urban environment, it is safely confined, regularly collected, safely transported, and